bkendinibilir/docker-conplicity-cron/README.md

 ## Getting started

-Start Docker container, which triggers every night at 3:30am (default) a backup with conplicity to a AWS S3 bucket:
+Start Docker container, which triggers every night at 3:30am (default) a backup with conplicity to a AWS S3:

 ```shell
 $ docker run --name backup -ti --detach \